Rosh Pinah Wind Power Station: Ownership

-The power station is owned 100 percent by NamPower, the national electricity utility parastatal company that is also developing the wind farm.
+The power station was owned 100 percent by NamPower, the national electricity utility parastatal company that was also developing the wind farm.

 Construction

 In 2021, NamPower advertised for qualified engineering, procurement and construction (EPC) contractors to submit bids to construct this power station.

+The wind farm was abandoned when feasibility studies indicated the site lacked sufficient wind current to support a commercially viable wind farm.
+NamPower then directed its efforts into developing the NamPower Solar Power Station, initially as a 70 MW and later as a 100 MW solar farm.

 Other considerations

-According to Power Africa, as of December 2021,Namibia had installed capacity of 680 MW.
+According to Power Africa, as of December 2021, Namibia had installed capacity of 680 MW.
 Of that, 517 MW were generated from renewable sources.
 However, an estimated 60 percent of the country's electricity consumption, was imported from "South Africa's Eskom and Zimbabwe's ZESA.
-This station is an attempt to close that energy deficit.
+This station was an attempt to close that energy deficit.
 Namibian authorities have ambition to source at least 70 percent of the national electricity consumption from renewable sources, by 2030.